gundamMC/Endless-Launcher/README.md

 Endless Launcher is a C#-powered custom Minecraft Launcher that does all the hard work for you, ranging from installing forge to turning off motion blur in the latest version of SEUS.

-#### Note: this project is uncompleted as it will not function AT ALL
+#### This project is abandoned.
+Nevertheless, feel free to create a fork if you wish to continue it!